Gradi/udpproxy/README.md

     run <options>         Run proxy.
-    readprint <options>   Read config file, enrich it with default values and print to stdout.
+    readprint <options>   Read config file, enrich it with default values and print to stdout. genkey <options>      Generates encryption/hmac key and prints it to stdout.

     Use 'udpproxy <subcommand> --help' for additional information.